mpatchesny/VBA-OneDrive-explorer/readme.md

 ## How to obtain Microsoft Graph token

 Go to [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and log in.
 Click Access Token tab and copy token.

+## Known issues

+### Error: Unauthorized
+Token is expired or invalid, in order to fix this get new token.